Should MSK Clinic Owners Spend Time Posting on Linkedin?

 Everyone was suddenly a philosopher.
 Clinic owners who hadn’t done a one-to-one with their staff in six months were talking about “servant leadership” and “creating safe spaces.”

 It’s all just noise.
 A cycle of trends.
-Last year it was leadership, this year it’s “mindset,” next year it’ll be “AI in healthcare.”
+Last year it was leadership, this year it’s “mindset,” next year it’ll be something else as dumb.

 The same people who haven’t checked their Google Analytics since 2020 are now experts in artificial intelligence.